 Cannabis Europa will be taking their cutting-edge European expertise, knowledge and research across the Atlantic to Toronto, Canada, the market at the forefront of the medicinal cannabis sector.

-With over 350 hand-picked delegates from all over the world and a panel of over 30 curated expert speakers, the Cannabis Europa Transatlantic Forum will bring industry leaders, investors, business innovators, politicians, patients and advocates together for a content-packed day of networking and learning.
+With hand-picked delegates from all over the world and a panel of over 30 curated expert speakers, the Cannabis Europa Transatlantic Forum will bring industry leaders, investors, business innovators, politicians, patients and advocates together for a content-packed day of networking and learning.

 We’re right at the beginning of opening up access to a plant which has so much potential to improve people’s lives and I think this is going to be a really positive social change, one of the great social changes of our generation